famous05/bezier-curve-3d/README.md

 ### bezier-curve-3d
 bezier-curve-3d is a simple Bezier library for constructing Bezier curves.
+Tested only on Linux so far.

+This library assumes you have conan installed and setup locally.

 ### Use